-- (c) The expansion of MBL to the neighbouring country performed below expectations.
-With reference to the above statement, discuss how MBL could overcome cultural barriers while setting up operations in the neighbouring country.
-(10 marks) (d) To deal with human resource issues in the foreign unit, it was imperative for MBL to develop and implement a human relations strategy.
-Required: Evaluate the criteria that an effective strategy should meet.
-(10 marks) (e) Instead of establishing a completely new unit from scratch in a foreign country, MBL would have scouted for an existing company in the neighbouring country with an aim of takeover.
-With reference to the above statement, highlight six factors that MBL should have taken into consideration when appraising a target company.
-(6 marks) (Total: 40 marks) QUESTION TWO Evaluate five roles of organisational culture in relation to strategy execution. (a) (5 marks) (b) Discuss five challenges likely to be faced by an organisation while venturing in an international market.
-(10 marks) (Total: 15 marks) QUESTION THREE (a) The bargaining power of suppliers is an important factor in driving industry competition.
+(c) The expansion of MBL to the neighbouring country performed below expectations.
+With reference to the above statement, discuss how MBL could overcome cultural barriers while operations in the neighbouring country. setting up (10 marks) (d) To deal with human resource issues in the foreign unit, it was imperative for MBL to develop and in human relations strategy. nplement a Required: (10 marks) (e) Instead of establishing a completely new unit from scratch in a foreign country, MBL would have score existing company in the neighbouring country with an aim of takeover. uted for an With reference to the above statement, highlight six factors that MBL should have taken into considera ation when appraising a target company.
+(6 marks) (Total: 40 marks) QUES (a) STION TWO Evaluate five roles of organisational culture in relation to strategy execution.
+(5 marks) (b) Discuss five challenges likely to be faced by an organisation while venturing in an international market.
+(10 marks) 15 marks) QUES (a) TION THREE The bargaining power of suppliers is an important factor in driving industry competition.
 With reference to the above statement, describe six determinants of supplier power in the industry.
-(6 marks) With the use of a well labelled diagram, discuss four Michael Porter's generic strategies. (b) (9 marks) (Total: 15 marks) OUESTION FOUR Enumerate seven challenges likely to be faced by an organisation while implementing a strategic plan.
-(7 marks) (a) (b) Wabora County government has hired you as the lead consultant during the development of their strategic plan.

-With reference to the above statement:

-- (i) Distinguish between "vision statement" and "mission statement".
-(2 marks) - (ii) Advise them on activities usually carried out during strategy formulation, strategy implementation and strategy evaluation.
-(6 marks)

-(a) A functional organisational structure is a structure where an organisation is divided based on functional areas.

-With reference to the above statement, outline four strategic advantages and four strategic disadvantages of functional organisational structure.
-(8 marks)

-(b) Explain several limitations of the use of Boston Consulting Group (BCG) matrix in an organisation.
-(7 marks) (Total: 15 marks)
+(6 marks) (b) With the use of a well labelled diagram, discuss four Michael Porter's generic strategies.
+(Total: (9 marks) 15 marks) QUES TION FOUR (a) Enumerate seven challenges likely to be faced by an organisation while implementing a strategic plan.
+(7 marks) (b) Wabora County government has hired you as the lead consultant during the development of their strateg ic plan.
+With reference to the above statement: (i) Distinguish between "vision statement" and "mission statement".
+(2 marks) (ii) Advise them on activities usually carried out during strategy formulation, strategy implement strategy evaluation.
+(Total: tation and (6 marks) 15 marks) OUES , (a) TION FIVE A functional organisational structure is a structure where an organisation is divided based on functional areas.
+With reference to the above statement, outline four strategic advantages and four strategic disadva functional organisational structure. antages of (8 marks) (b) Explain several limitations of the use of Boston Consulting Group (BCG) matrix in an organisation.
+(Total: (7 marks) 15 marks)